po1sigala/live/01-Class-Content/09-NodeJS/01-Activities/02-Stu_Hello-Node/README.md

 Work with a partner to implement the following user story:

-* As a developer, I want to be able to write programs with Node.js.
+* As a developer, I want to be able to execute JavaScript programs with Node.js.

 * As a developer, I want to make a program that accepts a string as an input and logs it to the terminal.